astros3x/wanna-smile/README.md

 ## 📍 About
 A basic malware written in python which spams files on the desktop and saves itself in the windows startup directory.
 ## :warning: Warning
+This malware was created ONLY for educational and testing purposes.
+WE take NO responsibility for what you will do with it.

-Only to be run in a virtual machine!
+Advice: Only to be run in a virtual machine!

 ## 🗒️ Components
 Instructions to generate your sfx archive